MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 Um Dashboards, Berichte und und Arbeitsmappen zu löschen, siehe [Allgemeines löschen im Power BI-Dienst](https://docs.microsoft.com/power-bi/service-delete).

-Das Löschen eines Dashboards, Berichts oder einer Arbeitsmappe löscht nicht das zugrunde liegende Dataset.
-Da Power BI auf einer Live Connection zu den zugrunde liegenden Quelldaten basiert, muss die Löschung personenbezogener Daten dort vorgenommen werden.
-(Beispielsweise wenn Sie einen Power BI-Bericht erstellen, der mit Dynamics 365 for Sales als Live-Quelldaten verbunden ist, müssten Sie Korrekturen an den Daten in Dynamics 365 for Sales vornehmen.)
+Deleting a dashboard, report, or workbook doesn't delete the underlying dataset.
+Because Power BI relies on a live connection to the underlying source data to be complete and accurate, deleting personal data must be done there.
+(For example, if you created a Power BI report that is connected to Dynamics 365 for Sales as the live data source, you would have to make any corrections to the data in Dynamics 365 for Sales.)

 Nachdem die Daten gelöscht sind, können Sie die Funktion [Geplante Datenaktualisierung](https://docs.microsoft.com/power-bi/refresh-scheduled-refresh) in Power BI verwenden, um das Dataset zu aktualisieren, das in Power BI gespeichert ist.
 Danach werden die gelöschten Daten nicht mehr in Berichten oder Dashboards von Power BI angezeigt, die die Daten genutzt haben.
 Um die Anforderungen der DSGVO einzuhalten, sollten Sie Richtlinien eingeführt haben, um sicherzustellen, dass die Daten in angemessenen Abständen aktualisiert werden.